theodoremoreland/OrderDashboard/README.md

 - Year delta (previous year for single year and delta by all years)
 - Activity by tips
 - Display save defaults for visualization options
+- Dedicated raw stats page with plain lines of data

 New data:

 - Favorite items
 - Average (high and low) tip amounts
-- View receipt
 - Compare doordash prices - non doordash prices

+Both:

-- Heatmap (total orders, total spend, items) Stacks for all years, do it by day of month and not weekdays + horizontal scroll
+- Heatmap option for data table (total orders, total spend, items) Stacks for all years, do it by day of month and not weekdays + horizontal scroll.
+Click to view receipt.

 New logic: